Facebook threatens to remove news if journalism bill passed

 “No company should be forced to pay for content users don’t want to see and that’s not a meaningful source of revenue,” Stone said.

-Colby Hall, founding editor of Mediaite, says news organizations argue there is value in news content on social media platforms.
+Colby Hall, founding editor of Mediaite, said news organizations argue there is value in news content on social media platforms.

 “I happen to believe that social media without the news is just jokes and memes and pictures of your kids and gossip,” Hall said on “Morning in America.
 “And yes, there is some value there.
 It’s fun.
 It’s a distraction.
 But the thing that I guess news organizations are saying is the real value, the thing they actually spend a lot of money on, is reporting the news, and that’s what adds great value to Facebook.”